Éanna Hardwicke: Career

 Hardwicke began his career as a child actor in Conor McPherson's 2009 horror film The Eclipse.

 He returned to the screen ten years later in 2019, appearing in the science fiction film Vivarium and making his television debut in an episode of the Syfy series Krypton.
 He also appeared in The Misfit Mythology at the Cork Arts Theatre and participated in a RISE Productions podcast in which he, Gavin Kostick, Danielle Galligan, and Janet Moran performed Kostick's modern version of Homer's Odyssey.

 In 2020, Hardwicke played Rob Hegarty, Connell's (Paul Mescal) school friend, in the BBC Three and Hulu adaptation of Sally Rooney's Normal People.
 He then had a recurring role in the RTÉ crime drama Smother in 2021.

 In 2022, Hardwicke joined the cast of the Netflix series Fate: The Winx Saga for its second season and starred in the sports drama film Lakelands, the latter of which earned him and Danielle Galligan the Galway Film Fleadh's Bingham Ray New Talent Award, in addition to IFTA nominations.
 He also appeared in The Sparrow and played a younger version of Stanley Townsend's character in the film About Joan.
+He played Roy Keane in the 2025 film Saipan.

-Hardwicke played the murderer Ben Field in the BBC One series The Sixth Commandment and Silas in the Paramount+ adaptation of Elizabeth Macneal's The Doll Factory.
+Hardwicke played Ben Field in the BBC One series The Sixth Commandment and Silas in the Paramount+ adaptation of Elizabeth Macneal's The Doll Factory.
+In 2026, he can be seen in the 1980s-set film Ancestors.